 Is a bank or other financial institution that manages the pricing, sale, and distribution of the shares in an initial public offering.
 The underwriter works closely with the issuing company over a period of several months to determine the IPO price, date, and other factors.
 Underwriters receive fees from the company holding the IPO, along with a chunk of the shares.

-A measure of an option contract’s sensitivity to a one percentage point change in implied volatility.
-For example, if a long option has a vega of 0.04, a one percentage point increase in implied volatility will increase the option premium by $4 per contract.
+A measure of an options contract’s sensitivity to a one percentage point change in implied volatility.
+For example, if a long option has a vega of 0.04, a one percentage point increase in implied volatility will increase the options premium by $4 per contract.

 A vertical call spread is constructed by purchasing one call and simultaneously selling another call in the same month but at a different strike price.
 A long vertical call spread is considered to be a bullish trade.
 This means that the purchaser is expecting the stock to go up.
 Further, a long vertical call spread is considered a debit spread which simply means that the purchaser had to put out money to buy the spread.
 Now, if the stock proceeds up, the spread’s value will expand.

 A vertical put spread is constructed by purchasing one put and simultaneously selling another put in the same month but at a different strike price.
 A long vertical put spread is considered to be a bearish trade.
 A short vertical put spread is considered to be a bullish trade.

 Volatility (vol) is the amount of uncertainty or risk of changes in a security’s value.
 This concept is based on supply and demand for options.
 Higher demand for options (buying calls or puts) will lead to higher vol as the premium increases.
 Low demand or selling of options will result in lower vol. Vol in its basic form is how much the market anticipates the price may move or fluctuate.